zhiqic/Rethinking-Counting/README.md

 - 🎬 Watch the [YouTube Demonstration](https://www.youtube.com/watch?v=WiZ51V5M0C8&ab_channel=Zhi-QiCheng).
 - 📰 Read about it on the [Washington Post](https://www.washingtonpost.com/investigations/interactive/2021/dc-police-records-capitol-riot/).

 In this project, we explore a unique approach to convolutional networks and object counting.
 This repository contains the full implementation of our paper, [Rethinking Spatial Invariance of Convolutional Networks for Object Counting](https://arxiv.org/pdf/2206.05253.pdf).
 Here, we introduce the GauNet implementation in C++ and CUDA, supplemented by a TensorFlow plugin.
 Dive into our innovative method of using locally connected Gaussian kernels to elevate the process of object counting in convolutional networks.
+Developed with support from Vitjan Zavrtanik (VitjanZ).
+Developed with support from Vitjan Zavrtanik (VitjanZ).
+Many implementations of this version are from [C^3 Framework](https://github.com/gjy3035/C-3-Framework) and [DAU-ConvNet](https://github.com/skokec/DAU-ConvNet).

 <p align="center">
   <img width="1170" alt="image" src="https://github.com/zhiqic/Rethinking-Counting/assets/65300431/2aea7e32-5d7e-4514-a321-8fbb2facb6ea">
 </p>

-## Implementations

-Developed with support from Vitjan Zavrtanik (VitjanZ).
-This version contains references from [C^3 Framework](https://github.com/gjy3035/C-3-Framework) and [DAU-ConvNet](https://github.com/skokec/DAU-ConvNet).

 ## Quick Start